US Fulbright Logo

 Award Profile

 English Teaching Assistants assist teaching staff at the early childhood, elementary, middle school, high school, vocational and/or university level for up to 16 hours per week, with an additional two hours for planning and coordination meetings.
-Responsibilities include assistant-teaching, in English, subjects such as social studies, science and technology, art, physical education, and English language.
+Responsibilities include assistant-teaching/teaching full classes under the supervision of a certified teacher, in English, subjects such as social studies, science and technology, art, physical education, and English language.
 Other activities include directing conversation groups, in some cases with school staff, and leading special programs such as Global Classrooms (Model UN) and Speak Truth to Power (STTP).
 ETAs are also expected to actively engage with their host community.

 According to Spanish law, English Teaching Assistants must always be accompanied in the classroom by a Spanish teacher and are not allowed to take on full teaching responsibility.
 Nevertheless, many ETAs in Spain are given a good deal of independence in the classroom and thus it is strongly recommended that applicants have some formal teaching practice and experience developing classroom resources.
 Only limited teaching training will be provided upon arrival and during the grant period: this is not a teacher training program.
-Candidates are expected to be able to prepare their own teaching materials; interact positively with students, teachers, and administrative personnel at their schools; and to demonstrate initiative in the classroom.
+Candidates are expected to be able to prepare their own teaching materials outside of the 16 in class hours; interact positively with students, teachers, and administrative personnel at their schools; and to demonstrate initiative in the classroom.
 ETAs will be expected to be available for classes held in the morning, afternoon, and/or evening, depending on each host institution's individual needs.

 40 ETA awards co-sponsored by the Regional Government of Galicia.